-Programme all activities with sufficient space (e.g. a minimum 10-minute window) in between bookings to avoid clustering of groups on pitch-side or in the car park before/after sessions.
+Programme all activities with sufficient space (e.g. a minimum 10 minute window) in between bookings to avoid clustering of groups on pitch-side or in the car park before/ after sessions.
 All users should be encouraged to arrive and leave punctually.
-This is especially important for indoor environments such as sports halls.

-This must include weekend use.
+When match-play is permitted (in the future), this must include weekend use.
 You should speak to your local leagues about applying flexible kick-off times to accommodate this.